 His duties with the Chill included executing training sessions, game analysis, recruitment of players, overseeing the youth program and team administration.

 Santos played with the Thunder Bay Chill in 2005 and 2006, while also playing futsal for World United F.C. in San Francisco, Calif., where he captured a U.S. National Championship in 2006.
 He has played professionally with three Major Indoor Soccer League (MISL) clubs, including the Orlando Sharks, locally with the Milwaukee Wave and most recently with the California Cougars.
 Santos also spent the 2004 playing professional soccer in Sweden with Sandareds I.F.

-Santos resides in Muskego, Wis., with his wife Regina and their daughter Gabriella Marie.
+Santos resides in Muskego, Wisconsin, with his wife Regina and two children, daughter Gabriella Marie and son Mateo Isaac.